 - Validate the outcomes: Is the corrective action for the problem taken or planned for execution at a later date?
 Awesome!
 It's time to stop and validate whether the problem has been completely fixed or will be resolved shortly.
 Record the actions taken along with their successful outcomes for future reference.
 Let the team know if the solution was a complete fix or solved only partially.
 In this case, your team will need to keep a close eye if the partially solved issue has the potential to impact other interrelated projects or team deliverables.

-Root cause analysis templates and methods
+Root cause analysis templates

 If you prefer using a visual problem-solving technique, consider using a Fishbone diagram, also known as an Ishikawa diagram.
 This type of diagram enables you to create a simple but visual map with small fishbones that signify the problem’s potential causes.